DMawi17/semayawi-menged/CUSDIS_SETUP.md

 NEXT_PUBLIC_CUSDIS_APP_ID=your-app-id-here
 ```

-### Comments Not Loading
+### Comments Not Loading (White Box)

-**Problem**: Widget shows but comments don't load

-**Solutions**:
-1. Verify your App ID is correct
-2. Check your domain is registered in Cusdis dashboard
-3. If self-hosting, ensure `NEXT_PUBLIC_CUSDIS_HOST` is correct
-4. Check Cusdis service status (cloud) or server logs (self-hosted)

-### Theme Not Changing

-**Problem**: Dark mode not working in comments
+**Problem**: A white box appears instead of the comment section.

-**Solution**: This is handled automatically.
-If it's not working:
+**Solution**: This is almost always a Cross-Origin Resource Sharing (CORS) issue.
-1. Clear browser cache
-2. Check that your site's theme provider is working
-3. Verify the component is receiving theme updates

-### Self-Hosted Connection Issues

-**Problem**: Can't connect to self-hosted instance

-**Solutions**:
-1. Ensure your Cusdis server is running
-2. Check firewall rules allow connections
-3. Verify SSL certificate is valid (if using HTTPS)
-4. Check CORS settings in Cusdis configuration
+1. Open the browser console (F12) and check for CORS errors.
+2. **For self-hosting:** Ensure you have added your blog's domain (e.g., `http://localhost:3100`) to the **"Allowed Origins"** field in your website's settings in the Cusdis dashboard.
+3. **For self-hosting:** Ensure your reverse proxy (Nginx) is configured correctly to handle CORS pre-flight requests if you are seeing errors related to `Access-Control-Allow-Headers`.
+The `docker-compose.yml` in this project is pre-configured to handle this.

 ---